oh three. fifteen. oh nine. two. sixteen. pea. em.

 Last week the wind went yelling through campus.
 It was at my back, then slowing my path, then pulling me north.

-, the wind and I. She stirred the dust of the earth, hazing the air between me and the mountains, distorting my view of everything far away.
+We were everywhere, the wind and I. She stirred the dust of the earth, hazing the air between me and the mountains, distorting my view of everything far away.
 Students swayed inside of her puzzling path, awoken from their sleeping Wednesday patterns.

 “ENTER HERE,” I heard her tell us.